 - Bake in batches for 12-15 minutes or until lightly golden.
 [Keep the dough chilled between batches.]

 - Cool on the pan for 5 minutes then remove to a cooling rack to cool completely.

-You can make these cookies any size you like, simply adjust the baking time as needed.
-For larger cookies increase the time and for smaller, decrease the baking time.
+- You can make these cookies any size you like.
+Adjust the baking time as needed, for larger cookies increase the time and for smaller cookies, decrease the baking time.